golang/proposal/design/56345-structured-logging.md

 # Contexts

-Some handlers may wish to include information from the [current.Context] that is available at the call site.
-One example of such data is the identifier for a telemetry trace.
+Some handlers may wish to include information from the context.Context that is available at the call site.
+One example of such information is the identifier for the current span when tracing is is enabled.

 The Logger.Log and Logger.LogAttrs methods take a context as a first argument, as do their corresponding top-level functions.